 OppLoans personal loans range from $500 to $4,000 and are designed for borrowers with bad credit.

 APRs range from 99 percent to 199 percent, depending on your creditworthiness and the legal maximum interest rate for your state.
 Terms range from six to 24 months, giving you far more time to repay the debt than you’d get with a payday loan or title loan.

-The lender doesn’t disclose a minimum credit score or income requirement, but you must live in one of the 36 states where the lender operates, or the District of Columbia.
+The lender doesn’t disclose a minimum credit score or income requirement, but you must live in one of the 37 states where the lender operates or in the District of Columbia.
 Other requirements include:

 Fees and penalties